Jamie Day (footballer, born 1979): Bangladesh

 On 17 May 2018, Bangladesh Football Federation announced that they have appointed Day as the head coach of Bangladesh national football team as well as the U-23.
 Under his guidance, Bangladesh put up its best performance ever in the 2018 Asian Games, where the team shocked by a 1–0 win over powerhouse Qatar and a draw to Thailand to reach the round of sixteen for the first time ever, which began to revive the past poupularity of football in Bangladesh.
 The team performed well in the 2018 SAFF Championship, Jamie Day was to keep his duty, where he coached Bangladesh U-23 team to have an acceptable third-place finish in the 2020 AFC U-23 Championship qualification, even though the team could not qualify, Bangladesh played good and only fell by minimal goal to Palestine and Bahrain.

 Under Day's guidance, Bangladesh reached the third Round of 2023 AFC qualifiers, as one of the three best fifth-position teams.
 Day's long ball and counter-attacking tactics, were effective against lower ranked sides, although the team barely kept possession against better opposition.
 Nonetheless, Day's tactics did help Bangladesh earn hard fought draws against India and Afghanistan during the 2023 AFC Asian Cup and 2022 World Cup joint qualifiers Day also led the Bangladesh to qualification to the 2023 AFC Asian Cup qualification – third round as one of the three best fifth-positioned teams.

-In September 2021, Bangladesh took part in the 2021 Three Nations Cup (Kyrgyzstan), the team lost all 3 games, conceding a total of 9 goals and only managing to score 3.
+In September 2021, Bangladesh took part in the 2021 Three Nations Cup (Kyrgyzstan), the team lost both its games, conceding a total of six goals and only managing to score one.
 These results led to Day being "put on leave" just before the 2021 SAFF Championship, held in Maldives.
 To date, Day is the longest serving Bangladesh national team head coach.

 Return to England

 On 23 June 2022, Day was appointed assistant coach of League Two club Swindon Town.
 In January 2023, Day followed manager Scott Lindsey to join Crawley Town.
 In September 2024, he once again followed Lindsey, returning to League Two with Milton Keynes Dons.

+On 25 September 2026, Day joined Charlton Athletic as its new Professional Development Phase Coach.